mblarsen/did/README.md

 # did; a weekly journal :book:

-> One week one file to keep yourself in the loop.
+> One week, one file; to keep yourself in the loop.

 ### Setup